 - details about your project's goals

-- the amount of time and number of missions your project entails
+- the amount of time and number of parts your project entails

-- the reward scouts who complete you project can expect
+- the reward scouts who complete your project can expect

 - any specific requests you'll make during your screener.
 For example, if your mission is about how scouts play with their pets, and you require them to take a picture of their pet in your screener, let scouts know they need to be around their pet when they apply.